7 Illegal Things in Egypt That You Might Not Know About

 2. Sharing an apartment or hotel room with an Egyptian of the opposite sex if you’re not married

-Egyptian law requires that any Egyptian man or woman sharing a room or apartment with a member of the opposite sex have a marriage certificate.
+Egyptian regulations require that any Egyptian man or woman sharing a room or apartment with a member of the opposite sex have a marriage certificate.

 If you’re a foreigner and your partner or friend or whomever you plan to share a room with is foreign too, then you don’t need a marriage certificate and you’re totally fine.
 Nationality is obviously proven by passport.
 For example, a hotel in Egypt won’t allow an Egyptian passport-holder and a foreign passport-holder couple to share the same room, but they would allow two foreign passport-holders.